Adjusting Logit in Gaussian Form for Long-Tailed Visual Recognition

-\paragraph{\textbf{Experimental Results on Large-scale Datasets}} The results on large-scale long-tailed datasets including ImageNet-LT, iNaturalist 2018, and Places-LT are reported in Tab.~\ref{large_dataset_results}.
+\textbf{Results on Large-scale Datasets:} The results on large-scale long-tailed datasets including ImageNet-LT, iNaturalist 2018, and Places-LT are reported in Tab.~\ref{large_dataset_results}.
 We observe that GCL-E is superior to the prior arts on all datasets.
-On ImageNet-LT, it achieves $54.84\%$ top-1 accuracy, outperforming DisAlign~\citep{DisAli21} by a large margin at $1.97\%$ and MisLAS~\citep{mislas21} at $2.77\%$, respectively.
-On iNaturalist 2018, the proposed GCL-E achieves $72.01\%$ top-1 accuracy, which outperforms the second-best method by $0.44\%$.
-On Place-LT, our method achieves $40.62\%$ top-1 classification accuracy.
+On ImageNet-LT, it achieves $54.84\%$ top-1 accuracy, surpassing DisAlign~\cite{DisAli21} by a notable margin of $1.97\%$ and MisLAS~\cite{mislas21} by 2.77\%.
+For iNaturalist 2018, the proposed GCL-E achieves a top-1 accuracy of 72.01\%, outperforming the second-best method by 0.44\%.
+On Place-LT, our proposed method achieves 40.62\% top-1 classification accuracy.
 Although the performance gain compared with MisLAS on iNaturalist 2018 and Place-LT is not as high as other datasets, our method does not require hyper-parameters searching for different datasets and thus is relatively easy to implement.
-GCL-A largely improves the performance on ImageNet-LT from $54.84\%$ to $55.12\%$, but it slightly decreases the accuracy on iNaturalist 2018 and Places-LT.
-GCL-A achieves $71.14\%$ top-1 classification accuracy on iNaturalist 2018, which is lower than MisLAS but still outperforms the other baseline methods by notable margins, showing the effectiveness of angular perturbation to balance the embedding space distribution.
+GCL-A largely improves the performance on ImageNet-LT from 54.84\% to 55.12\%, but it slightly decreases the accuracy on iNaturalist 2018 and Places-LT.
+GCL-A achieves 71.14\% top-1 classification accuracy on iNaturalist 2018, which is lower than MisLAS but still outperforms the other baseline methods by notable margins, showing the effectiveness of angular perturbation to balance the embedding space distribution.
 On Places-LT, it has a lower accuracy than MisLAS and DisAlign.